jonhuth/dsa/README.md

 # Data Structures and Algorithms
-This repository holds the solutions to problems I have solved organized by concept or data structure utilized.
+This repository holds the solutions to problems I have solved and is organized by concept or data structure utilized.